mdahlgrengadd/PrometheOS-src/src/plugins/apps/python-scribe/README.md

-# Python Scribe - Portable Module
+# PyServe - Portable Module

 This is a self-contained, portable module for Python code editing, execution, and TypeScript generation using Pyodide.
 It can be easily integrated into any Vite/Tailwind/shadcn project.